 Process — We are all on a food journey.
 This journey is rooted in our families and cultural traditions, and evolves over our lifetime.
 Food literacy implies a social process, made more meaningful by inquiry and conversations.
-Food literacy supports and energizes a change process by linking learning and practice.
+Food literacy supports and energizes a change process by linking learning, practice, and innovation.

 Set of Experiences — We become more food literate through a set of learning experiences.
 Food literate people often point to transformative food-related experiences that shaped their lives, such as shopping at a farmers market and learning how to cook.
 A food literacy strategy combines multiple learning experiences to generate new understandings and build new capabilities.